Real-World Evidence Portfolio

 RWE Pilot 1.0 created a framework for aligning data sources and showed that implementing a harmonized protocol and set of definitions for necessary data elements supports identification of similar patient populations across data sources and extraction of several real-world endpoints.

-rw-Response is an ongoing effort that uses lessons learned during Pilots 1.0 and 2.0.
-The rw-Response Pilot will establish a framework for measuring rw-response and assess the consistency of the measure across RWD sources in first-line regimens for patients with aNSCLC.
+rw-Response established a framework for measuring rw-response to treatment and found relative consistency of the measure across RWD sources in first-line chemotherapy regimens for patients with aNSCLC.

-rw-Care is an ongoing effort to develop a framework for the use of RWD at point of care to improve patient outcomes from immunotherapy by mitigating treatment-related adverse events.
-The ongoing prospective pilot will assess whether improved immune-related adverse event management, facilitated by real-time access to patient-specific data, can result in improved patient care, reduced or fewer adverse events and/or healthcare utilization.
+rw-Care developed a framework for the use of RWD at point of care to improve patient outcomes from immunotherapy by mitigating treatment-related adverse events.

-Traditional clinical trials, such as randomized controlled trials (RCTs), can take a long time and typically enroll a narrow patient population that represents a fraction of the patients who will likely receive the product in the real-world.
+Traditional clinical trials, such as randomized controlled trials (RCTs), can take a long time and typically enroll a narrow patient population that represents a fraction of the patients who will likely receive the product in the real world.
 RWD can generate supplemental evidence that reflects a larger and more diverse patient population than is included in clinical trials and address timely clinical questions including use of different treatments in standard of care practice and long-term safety.
-Aligning best practices and frameworks for aggregating and analyzing RWD will help to ensure RWE is high quality and reliable for supporting oncology drug development and regulatory decision-making and real-world use of products.
+Without Friends coordination and support from collaborative sponsors, groups may never agree on a solution for aligning best practices and frameworks for aggregating and analyzing RWD.

 Portfolio Timeline